Unsolved Case Files Canada

 Edna Bette-Jean Masters

 Edna Bette-Jean Masters went missing in 1960.
-A police sketch artist examined photos of Master's family members and created an age progression drawing to reflect what she may look like today.
+A police sketch artist examined photos of Master's family members and created an age progression drawing to reflect what she may have looked like in 2015.
 Image Credit: RCMP handout

 "There is a possibility that this person is still alive.
 There was never any evidence found to the contrary," Bush said in 2013.